 Doors were reviewed and found to be in working order.
 Lights appeared to be in normal condition: not all lights were tested.
-Exterior outlets tested were in normal working order.
+Rear GFCI outlet was not working, will not reset, have reviewed and repaired or replaced as necessary.
+An auto closer is needed for the garage entry door for safety.